Player ability refers to how good players are as footballers on and off the pitch.

 Gaining positional ability can have an indirect effect on the shape of player progression because it can cause certain playing attributes to be weighted more heavily in regards to the distribution of current ability, depending on which playing position or positions are learned and which have already been learned.

 For example, training an attacker in the centre back playing position can cause attributes such as Tackling, which are more important for centre backs than for attackers, to ‘use up’ more current ability.
+Therefore, if his current ability does not increase then it will be redistributed slightly between playing attributes.
+In particular, such a redistribution would be necessary if the player has reached his potential ability or his natural peak (and therefore his maximum current ability).

 Experience-Based Character Changes